 4. The line must look like a transit line and actually make sense.

 5. The line must be a currently operating service pattern at the time of calculation.

-There is also a sixth rule when it comes to crowdsourced data - the agency that operates the route must already have its stops listed in the stop database.
+There is also a seventh rule when it comes to crowdsourced data - the agency that operates the route must already have its stops listed in the stop database.
 If your desired agency isn't listed, let me know.
 I'll work on adding it at some point.